alebeck/boring/README.md

 # ... more tunnels
 ```

-Currently, supported options are: `name`, `local`, `remote`, `host`, `user`, `identity`, `port`, and `mode`. `host` either describes a host which to match SSH configs to, or if no matches found, the actual hostname. `mode` can be 'local' for local, 'remote' for remote and "socks" for dynamic forwarding; default is 'local'.
+Currently, supported options are: `name`, `local`, `remote`, `host`, `user`, `identity`, `port`, and `mode`. `host` either describes a host which to match SSH configs to, or if no matches found, the actual hostname. `mode` can be "local" for local, "remote" for remote and "socks" for dynamic forwarding; default is "local".
 The location of the config file can be changed by setting the `BORING_CONFIG` environment variable.

 ## Installation
 Either
-* install via homebrew: `brew install boring`,
+* Install via homebrew: `brew install boring`,
-* get one of the pre-built binaries from the [releases page](https://github.com/alebeck/boring/releases), or
+* Get one of the pre-built binaries from the [releases page](https://github.com/alebeck/boring/releases), or
-* build it yourself:
+* Build it yourself:

   ```sh
   git clone https://github.com/alebeck/boring && cd boring